drmoniquet/Stein-PhilosophicalToys/README.md

 George and Monique asked how can we see this pattern of intertextual allusion at work?

-To this moment, we have completed 11 of the 58 poems in *Objects* ("A Carafe," "Glazed Glitter," "A Substance in a Cushion," "A Box," "A Piece of Coffee," "A Seltzer Bottle," "Mildred's Umbrella," "A Chair," "More," "Malachite, and "A Table"); 4 snippets of pieces  from *Food*'s 43 poems ("Roastbeef," "Mutton," "Breakfast," "Milk"), and only 15 fragments of the single continuous poem *Rooms*.
+To this moment, we have completed 11 of the 58 poems in *Objects* ("A Carafe," "Glazed Glitter," "A Substance in a Cushion," "A Box," "A Piece of Coffee," "A Seltzer Bottle," "Mildred's Umbrella," "A Chair," "More," "Malachite, and "A Table"); 4 snippets of pieces  from *Food*'s 43 poems ("Roastbeef," "Mutton," "Breakfast," "Milk"), and 15 fragments of the single continuous poem *Rooms*.
+This project will be expanded as we have time.
+The goal, however, isn't a footnoted critical edition of Stein's radical poetry, but rather an experimental demo of what lives inside it.
+The metaphor of her final section ROOMS and all the containers, carafes, cups, etc. that are held in the poem's spaces is therefore apt; Stein invites us to peer in and move through the spaces.

 Other philosophical Stein toys Monique has made include "In There, Behind the Door" https://scalar.usc.edu/works/in-there-behind-the-door-an-exhibition-of-deformances-of-gertrude-stein/index and "Careless Water | Streams of (Artificial) Thought" https://arcg.is/05GXOe0